 The Death Road in Bolivia – formally known as the North Yungas Road – is just as treacherous as it sounds.
 Photos of dramatic mountain passes with little more than a narrow dirt path carved into them don’t do justice to the drama of experiencing the destination for yourself, where high altitude and bottomless cliffs will take your breath away.

 The North Yungas Road connects the Bolivian capital city of La Paz with Coroico, a town on the edge of the Bolivian Amazon Rainforest.

 For years, the North Yungas Road was the only route between these two destinations, making the journey a terrifying necessity for locals and travelers alike.
 The road was first carved into the mountainside in the 1930s by prisoners of war captured from Paraguay, and for decades was one of the few routes from the northern Amazon into the capital city.

-So what makes the Death Road so dangerous?
 A terrifying combination of factors contributes to this being one of the world’s most dangerous and deadly roads: